Maison Dieu, Dover

 The Hospital of St Mary, Domus Dei, or Maison Dieu (Latin/Norman French – house of God), is a medieval building in Dover, England which forms the oldest part of Dover Town Hall.
-The Town Hall and remains of mediaeval Maison Dieu were Grade II* listed in 1973; they were upgraded to a Grade I listing in 2017.
+The Town Hall and remains of medieval Maison Dieu were Grade II* listed in 1973; they were upgraded to a Grade I listing in 2017.

 History

 Foundation in 13th century

 Mason Dieu was founded in 1203 by Hubert de Burgh, the Constable of Dover Castle, as the "Hospital of the Mason Dieu" to accommodate pilgrims coming from the Continent to visit the shrine of Thomas Becket in Canterbury Cathedral. de Burgh gave the manors of River and Kingsdown to the hospital in order to fund it.
 Simon de Wardune also gave some land.

 The original buildings consisted of one large hall (later referred to as the Pilgrims' Hall) with a kitchen and living quarters attached for the Master and Brethren who 'practised hospitality to all strangers'.
 The hospital accommodated permanent pensioners and other wounded and poor soldiers, as well as pilgrims.

 In 1227, a chapel was added at the north-east end of the hall, and Henry III attended its consecration.
 (Today, this chapel survives as a courtroom, having been converted in the nineteenth century by the town council of Dover.)
 Subsequently, the number of priest brothers based at the hospital grew, and in 1239 it was brought under the rule of Saint Augustine.

 Stone Hall, seen from the south.

 A "Great Chamber", built in 1253, is thought to be the present 'Stone Hall', which has interesting stained glass and contains the town corporation's civic paintings, Cinque Ports Volunteers regimental flags, arms, and armour.
 A square tower, at the southernmost corner of the site, also dates from this period (1250-1350).

 The grounds of the hospital extended well to the east, on the far side of the River Dour.
 As well as the buildings by the roadside, the site included a wash house, a watermill, a bakehouse, a slaughterhouse, stables and a cemetery.
 There was also a house (or 'mansion') for the Master of the hospital and a sizeable library of 117 books.

 St Edmund's Chapel was built next to the Maison Dieu (where it still stands).
 It became a place of pilgrimage after the canonisation of Richard of Chichester in 1262: nine years earlier, Bishop Richard had consecrated the chapel, but he fell ill later that day and was taken into the Maison Dieu where he died, on 3 April 1253.

 There are records of a number of royal visits taking place, up to the end of the 14th century; in 1396 Richard II appointed his regent at the Maison Dieu, before setting sail for France.